sapmat/frontend-onboarding/README.md

 ## <a id="level-2"></a> LEVEL 2 – STATES

-React provides hooks like `useState` to easily handle component state.
+React provides hooks like `useState` to easily handle component state

 TODO:

-- Create a mock data file containing a few users
+- Create a mock data file containing a few `users` (think what fields each `user` might need)
 - Using `useState`, when the `submit` button is clicked:
   - If login data matches a user in mock data show success message
   - Otherwise show error message